 All of the surviving Roman forts and fortlets in the county are Scheduled Ancient Monuments but their surroundings were usually not included within the scheduled areas.
 The Roman fort environs project in Gwynedd produced a clearer picture of the extensive remains around almost all of the forts and provided scheduling and management recommendations.
 The second phase of the project is seeking to provide recommendations for the roads in the county.
 A very small sample of Roman roads appear in the schedule, usually short lengths around the forts, or segments that happen to pass through existing scheduled areas.
 Musson and Martin (1998, 38) note that, in Wales, 'of 253 Roman 'roads' and 'road segments' only 5 stretches are scheduled.
 There is surely a case here for scheduling enhancement'.
 The linear nature of Roman roads has also led to serious under recording on the regional Historic Environment Records (HER, formerly Sites and Monuments Records).
 Many have been located by single grid references with only occasional lengths transcribed onto maps.
 This has in turn led to a lack of adequate information being available during planning consultations.
 A project carried out by Clwyd-Powys Archaeological Trust in 2001-3 (Silvester and Owen 2003, CPAT report 527) developed a methodology for transcribing Roman road information onto a computerised Geographical Information System (GIS).
 This allows detailed routes and background information to be instantly accessible to the HER and thus to the planning process.
 The present project has adopted this approach and has produced a complete (GIS) record of the current body of data about Roman roads in Gwynedd.
 The main routes were digitised and entered into the database in the second year of the project and the results integrated into the Gwynedd Historic Environment Record.
 A report was also produced containing a hard copy of the data and summaries of all of the routes along with background information.
-The present report is an update of this and includes the results of the third year's work on the project.
-This comprised the digitisation of roads published by Waddelove, a comparative study of a sample of extant roads and an in depth study of several areas that had been highlighted as needing future work in order to resolve problems and inconsistencies in the data set.
+The present report is an update of this and includes the results of the fourth and fifth year's work on the project.
+This includes a comparative study of a sample of extant roads, an in depth study of several areas that had been highlighted as needing future work in order to resolve problems and inconsistencies in the data set and a report on a trial excavation.
+It is anticipated that the 2006/7 report will be the final edition.
+This should, however, be seen as a report on a work in progress.
+The principal product of the project is the database and MapInfo files that can be accessed as part of the Historic Environment Record.
+This will be updated as new information is discovered and will provide a detailed and easily accessible record of all the Roman roads in North-West Wales.